 All this everyday doing and all the passion it contains will affect the more traditional businesses and business structures.
 This mentality is likely to trickle down into big organizations.
 The DIY-approach stifles passive moaning and encourages workers to take a constructive stance in their working environment.
 This will make organizations less hierarchical in the future and help employees take greater responsibility for defining and completing their own tasks.

 Mikael is Senior Lead Designer at Ericsson UX Lab and an Ericsson Evangelist.
 He was previously Director at the Networked Society Lab.
-His specialty is in understanding how new consumer behavior, emerging technologies and industry logics are shaping the future society and in the intersection of these areas build great user experiences.
+His specialty is in understanding how consumer behavior, emerging technologies and new industry logics are shaping the future society and in the intersection of these areas build great user experiences.
 Mikael believes that with the ongoing digital transformation we have a great opportunity to shape a better world.
 Mikael joined Ericsson in 1998 and is based in Stockholm.
-You can follow him on Twitter at: @mikaeleb
+You can engage with him on Twitter at: @mikaeleb or at LinkedIn.